From Geometric Mimicry to Comprehensive Generation: A Context-Informed Multimodal Diffusion Model for Urban Morphology Synthesis: Experiment and Results

-In this section, to verify the contribution of different modalities, we conducted further ablation experiments on ControlCity.
-These included the combination of road network and landuse images, metadata composed of longitude and latitude, and refined text prompts.
-To assess the impact of each modality on the generated results, we evaluated the model after removing different modalities.
-The experimental results are shown in \hyperref[tbl6]{Table~\ref*{tbl6}}.
-The results of the ablation experiments cover four key metrics: FID , MIoU, |$\mathit{\Delta}$ Site Cover| and \% GN Count.
-The mean values of these metrics are based on experimental results from ten cities.
+In this section, we conducted comprehensive ablation experiments on ControlCity to verify the specific contributions of different modality conditions in achieving high-fidelity morphological synthesis.
+We systematically removed image combinations (road networks and land use), metadata (geographical coordinates), and refined text prompts, then evaluated the resulting performance changes.
+The quantitative results are presented in Table~\ref{tbl4}, encompassing six key metrics: FID, MIoU, $\lvert \mathit{\Delta} \text{ Bldg.
+Area} \rvert$, $\lvert \mathit{\Delta} \text{ Bldg.
+PM} \rvert$, $\lvert \mathit{\Delta} \text{ Site Cover} \rvert$, and GN Count.
+These metrics represent mean values calculated across ten cities.